Want personalized picks that fit your family?

-Parents need to know that this smart, thought-provoking series -- which is a spin-off of Design Squad -- is a great way to introduce kids to the practical applications of science and engineering.
+Parents need to know that Design Squad Nation is a spin-off of Design Squad that's a smart, thought-provoking series.
+It's a great way to introduce kids to the practical applications of science and engineering.
 With kid-inspired projects ranging from a bike-powered musical instrument to a skateboarding street course, the show’s diverse content demonstrates how engineering relates to a variety of interests.
 There’s plenty to learn from the show’s experts, who explain their designs in a kid-friendly way and incorporate scientific terms and definitions in their dialogue.

 What's the story?

 In DESIGN SQUAD NATION, engineers Adam Vollmer and Judy Lee travel the globe to help kids make their design dreams a reality.
 Whether it’s creating a mobile garden for teens to sell homegrown produce to restaurants or building a human-powered flying machine, there’s no task too challenging for this enthusiastic pair of hosts.
 Each episode follows the design and building process and culminates in a public unveiling of the finished product.

 If only every TV series offered the content that’s packed into this well-rounded show, which is a spin-off of Design Squad.
 From the obvious benefits of exposing kids to useful applications of science to strong messages about creative thinking, teamwork, and problem solving, there’s no end to the positive takeaways available here.
 The show also reflects the shift in the traditionally white male-dominated field of engineering by casting male and female hosts and incorporating a racially diverse pool of boys and girls.